-- Reduce encroachment of trees into grassland (2.6 acres): There are approximately 25 Douglas fir and Monterey pine trees of varying sizes that are encroaching onto the grassland and coastal shrubland habitat.
-These two species should be removed in selected areas (Figure 4, blue) and any seedlings found should be pulled.
-Smaller diameter trees and branches removed should be chipped on site and will be utilized as mulch for soil enhancements (see below).
+- Reduce encroachment of trees into grassland (2.6 acres): Douglas fir and Monterey pine trees of varying sizes are encroaching onto the grassland and coastal shrubland habitat.
+These two species, up to 25 trees total, are to be removed in selected areas (Figure 4, blue) and any seedlings found are to be pulled.
+Smaller diameter trees and branches removed are to be chipped on site and utilized as mulch for soil enhancements (see below).
 Larger diameter trees may be girdled to provide standing snag habitat for wildlife.
 Size requirements for "small" or "large" diameter trees will determined by project manager and selected contractor.
 It is estimated that 20 trees will be cut and 5 trees will be girdled.
 All actions should limit ground disturbance to the maximum extent feasible and soil protective measures should be considered. - Reduce shrub encroachment into grassland (7.7 acres): Manual, mechanical, and chemical techniques may be used to control the cover of shrubs within the shrub control areas (Figure 4, orange).
 A combination of low-impact cutting (hand or small chainsaw) and cut-stump treatment is preferred to reduce ground disturbance.
 Species for control consist primarily of coyote brush (Baccharis pillularis), but also include coastal shrub species such as poison oak (Toxicodendron diversilobum) and California blackberry (Rubus ursinus).

 Shrub control will only be conducted within shrub control areas to preserve the matrix of habitats and increase concentration on critical areas for grassland enhancement and to reduce woody encroachment.
-Before shrub control activities, biologists (RCD) will determine and flag habitat 'islands' where shrubs will be conserved within the control areas in order to meet the 10-30% cover objectives.
-These islands will differ in size and shape to increase the diversity of refugia that may be needed by San Francisco garter snake and California red-legged frog.
+Before shrub control activities, an RCD biologist will work with the contractor to determine shrub habitat 'islands' where shrubs will be conserved within the control areas in order to meet the 10-30% cover objectives.
+These islands will differ in size and shape to increase the diversity of refugia that may be needed by SFGS and CRLF.